Detroit Tigers outfielder Victor Reyes among six players cut from 40-man roster

 — Detroit Tigers (@tigers) July 3, 2022

-Reyes, who earned $1.4 million in 2021 and would have been arbitration eligible for a second time this offseason, is expected to reject the outright assignment to Triple-A Toledo in favor of free agency.
-He was projected for $2.2 million in salary arbitration, according to MLB Trade Rumors.

-The 28-year-old, acquired by the Tigers in the 2017 Rule 5 draft, can reject the minor-league assignment because he has more than three years of MLB service time.
-He hit .264 with 49 walks and 287 strikeouts over 394 games over parts of five seasons.
+The 28-year-old switch-hitter, acquired by the Tigers in the 2017 Rule 5 draft, could reject the minor-league assignment because he has more than three years of MLB service time.
+He hit .264 with 49 walks and 287 strikeouts over 394 games over five seasons.

 Bryan Garcia can reject the assignment to Toledo and opt for free agency, too, because he has been previously outrighted in his career.
-He pitched 76 games in parts of four MLB seasons.
-The Tigers selected him in the sixth-round of the 2016 draft.
+He pitched in 76 Tigers games over four seasons.
+They selected him in the sixth round of the 2016 draft.

 Castillo, Rodriguez and Palacios can become minor-league free agents, while Luis Garcia — a 22-year-old former top prospect who doesn't qualify for minors free agency — will remain with the organization.